sumanentc/COVID-19-bot/README.md

   - Recovery rate in Karnataka
   - Recovery rate in Karnataka and Goa
   - Mortality rate in Goa
-- Handle spelling mistakes
+- Handle spelling mistakes using custom Spellchecker.

-- Answer questions related to vaccination status
+- Answer questions related to vaccination status.

   - patial vaccinated people in India
   - people fully vaccinated in India

-- Handle out of context questions
+- Handle out of context questions.

+- RASA-X for Interactive training.

 ### Built With